Intellogo/intellogo-nodejs-sdk/README.md

-This page contains the documentation for the Intellogo Node.js SDK.
+A Node.js wrapper for the Intellogo REST API.

-Here are some test links: {@link IntellogoResponse}
+See our {@tutorial getting-started} tutorial for some examples on how to use the API.